PhilippSalvisberg/docker-odb/README.md

 2. Create the container

-		docker run -d -p 8082:8082 -p 1521:1521 -h xe --name xe phsalvisberg/oddgendemo
+		docker run -d -p 8082:8082 -p 1521:1521 -h odb --name odb phsalvisberg/oddgendemo

 3. wait around **30 minutes** until the Oracle Database is created and APEX is patched to the latest version.
-Check logs with ```docker logs xe```.
+Check logs with ```docker logs odb```.
 The container is ready to use when the last line in the log is ```Database ready to use.
 Enjoy! ;)```.
 The container stops if an error occurs.
 Check the logs to determine how to proceed.

-Feel free to stop the docker container after a successful installation with ```docker stop xe```.
+Feel free to stop the docker container after a successful installation with ```docker stop odb```.
 The container should shutdown the database gracefully and persist the data fully (ready for backup).
-Next time you start the container using ```docker start xe``` the database will start up.
+Next time you start the container using ```docker start odb``` the database will start up.

 ### Options